 Loan transfers are generally achieved either by way of an assignment of a lender's rights under a credit facility or by a transfer of its rights and obligations.
 Swiss law does not provide for general restrictions on such mechanisms.
-However. parties to a facility agreement frequently restrict such assignments and transfers contractually by subjecting them to a borrower's consent regime, such that the borrower's consent is required unless an exemption applies (eg, assignments or transfer upon the occurrence of an event of default or to an existing lender or an affiliate).
-Under Swiss law, a debtor does not need to be notified of the assignment of rights for it to be valid.
-However, a non-notified debtor may still validly discharge its obligations into the hands of the assignor.
-As mentioned in 3.5 Agent and Trust Concepts, a loan can also be transferred pursuant to Swiss law.
-In such a case, the lender - with the agreement of the borrower - will transfer its rights and obligations relating to the loan agreement to a new lender.
+However, parties to a facility agreement frequently restrict such assignments and transfers contractually by subjecting them to a borrower's consent regime, such that the borrower's consent is required unless an exemption applies (eg, assignments or transfer upon the occurrence of an event of default or to an existing lender or an affiliate).